dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 that were proved unequal may compare equal at run time, and a `set` containing them may turn out to have fewer elements than was verified.
 Dafny does not currently detect this situation, so it is the user's responsibility to avoid it;
-the target-specific behavior, and any supported way for an extern type to opt in to structural equality, are described in the integration guide for each language.
+the target-specific behavior is described in the integration guide for each language.
+Some backends let an extern override the equality used by the runtime collections, but doing so on a reference type reintroduces exactly this unsoundness; it is sound only for value types (see below).

 A type whose equality should be structural rather than by object identity is better not written as an `{:extern}` `class` at all.
 When the value need not be